Tatatila

-Tatatila is a municipality located in the mountainous central zone of Veracruz, Mexico, about 26 km from state capital Xalapa.
+Tatatila is a municipality located in the mountainous central zone of the Mexican state of Veracruz, about 26 km from the state capital Xalapa.
 It has a surface area of 82.25 km2.
 It is located at 19°42′N 97°07′W.

-Geographic limits
+Geography

 The municipality of Tatatila is delimited to the north by Altotonga, to the north-east by Tenochtitlan, to the east by Tlacolulan and Tenochtitlan, to the south by Las Vigas de Ramírez, and to the west by Las Minas and Villa Aldama.
 It is watered by small creeks tributaries of the river Nautla.